glycodynamics/Tutorial-Glycoprotein-MD/README.md

 grep "ATOM" 2PI6.pdb > protein.pdb

 ```
-Copy protein.pdb file to your local computer by using scp (in Linux) or WinSCP (in windows).
-You can also perform all these steps mentioend above in your local computer.
+Copy protein.pdb file to your local computer by using SCP (in Linux) or WinSCP (in windows).
+You can also perform all these steps mentioned above on your local computer.

 #### 2.Add N-Glcyan to protein structure: